DigForASPFramework/sts-tai-ontology/README.md

 ## Taxonomy and Relations

-- The ontology will be shared after paper publication.
+- The ontology source code will be shared at a later date.

 ## Ontology Metrics